Summer Creative Jobs

 All the work they create belongs to Mint, the same as all the cars automakers build belong to the auto company where they work.

-We are recruiting talented young artists, a marketer and a filmmaker / videographer, to work with us in the summer 2024.
-So please contact us by April 17 – sooner is better – to be considered.
+Starting in March, we will recruit talented young artists, a marketer and a filmmaker / videographer, to work with us in the summer 2025.
+Youth must live in Detroit or Highland Park to join the Mint / GDYT summer jobs program.
+So please contact us by May 1, 2025 – sooner is better – to be considered.
 There’s the main steps to being considered for a job with Mint:

 1. Apply and register with GDYT and upload all the documentation and information required.
 Here are instructions for GDYT online applications.

 2. Contact Mint and ask to be interviewed.
-Youth must email us and share one piece of their work, or we will not be aware of them.
+Youth must email us and share one to two pieces of their art work, and tell about themselves.

 5. And you must attend attend our pre-employment orientation in late June.
 We do this as a hybrid orientation.

 The Mint Summer Jobs program is based in Palmer Park, Detroit, and youth and their parents or guardians must arrange transportation at least two days a week, or take a bus to get there.
-Generally the in-person days are scheduled for Mondays and a second, with new artists expected to show up on a third day of the week as well.
+Generally the in-person days are scheduled for Mondays and Wednesday afternoons, with first-year artists expected to show up on a third day of the week as well.

 Artists should have strong interest in creating work, and proficiency in painting is valuable but not required.
 Drawing skills or digital art making skills are valuable.
 We seek youth who are creative, hard-working, responsible, dedicated to the craft and eager to learn.
 We gladly answer questions and share more information via email, or through social media.